sfraser-dev/web-python-flask-film-database/README.md

 <!-- markdownlint-disable MD007 -->
 # Film Database Project (FilmFlix)

+A small film database using Flask and SQLite.

 ## MVC

 This project is built using the Model-View-Controller (MVC) design pattern:

 - Model:
-    - `FilmFlix_db.py` handles all interactions with the SQLite database (queries, inserts, updates, deletes)
+    - `model.py` handles all interactions with the SQLite database (queries, inserts, updates, deletes)
 - View:
     - HTML templates in the templates/ folder (using Jinja2) display dynamic content in the browser
 - Controller: